Plumping: Labeling

 Poultry producers, consumer advocacy groups and government officials are debating how plumped chicken products should be labeled.
 Under current USDA regulations, plumped chicken may still carry an “All-Natural” or “100% Natural” label.
 Plumped chicken is commonly labeled as natural and “enhanced with up to 15% chicken broth.”
 Critics of the practice argue that 70% of consumers think chicken labeled “natural” should not contain saltwater.
 Proponents of plumping say that their packaging already states that the chicken has been injected and that the enhanced chicken is sold to meet consumer demand.

 In South Africa, controversy over individually quick-frozen chicken pieces being injected with up to 50% brine content, has resulted in government regulation requiring IQF chicken to be labeled with brine content.
 IQF chicken is a cheap staple food and manufacturers were accused of misleading the poor.

 Media coverage

 A number of U.S. poultry producers have addressed the practice in advertising campaigns.
 In March 2009, West Coast poultry producer Foster Farms and their advertising agency Goodby, Silverstein & Partners launched a campaign centered on "Say No To Plumping."
 TV commercials in English and Spanish featured the long-running Foster “Imposters” discussing the effects of plumping.
 The "Say No To Plumping" campaign won the 2010 Gold Effie Award in advertising.
 Sanderson Farms previously ran an advertising campaign on TV and outdoor billboards drawing consumer attention to saltwater injected chicken.

 Plumping gained attention from the Wall Street Journal in early May 2009.
-The issue has also been covered in the Los Angeles Times, the Associated Press, the Baton Rouge Advocate and the Deseret News in Salt Lake City, Utah.
+The issue has also been covered in the Los Angeles Times, the Associated Press, the Baton Rouge Advocate, the Deseret News in Salt Lake City, Utah, and in Science Daily.